 Growing food for yourself or for others?
 You can do both even if you lack your own garden

-Snow piles still dot our parking lots, and trees stand bare without a hint of green foliage, but many in the Midwest are already dreaming about starting a garden.
+Though our trees barely have a hint of green, many of us are already dreaming about starting a garden.

 If planting and tending a garden sounds like a good idea, but you just don’t have the space for one, don’t throw away those dreams just yet.